 Medical Acupuncture as a technique sits very nicely alongside other more conventional techniques typically associated with physiotherapy.
-I take an integrated approach, which usually includes medical acupuncture and dry needling when indicated.
-Effectively I am able to bring my patients pain under control more rapidly along with a quicker return to function by using medical acupuncture along with manual therapy, therapeutic exercise and pain management counselling.
+At Mount Merrion Physiotherapy & Health we have developed a Functional Integrated Physiotherapy (FIP) approach, which usually includes medical acupuncture and dry needling when indicated.
+This approach allows me to bring my patients pain under control more rapidly along with a quicker return to function.

 How may it help you?

-If you are suffering from any of the following conditions, an integrated medical acupuncture approach may assist in providing pain relief and improving your physical function, allowing you to live a better, healthier and more active life.
+If you are suffering from any of the following conditions, a FIP approach integrating medical acupuncture will provide pain relief and improve your physical function, allowing you to live a better, healthier and more active life.